-When you come into our care you will usually go to live with another family – a foster family - in their home or into a house with other looked after children, called a children's home (or residential home).
+When you come into Surrey's care you will usually go to live with another family in their home, called a foster family.
+You might also go into a house with other looked after children, this is called a children's home (or residential home).

 Will I still see my family?

 Yes.
 Keeping in touch with you family is known as contact and this will happen if: